-Golden Queen’ is truly the queen of the buttercup family, having strongly erect stems requiring no staking, rising up to 32″ from out of three-lobed serated basal foliage, each stem topped by the largest brightest, 3-4″ deep golden-orange blossoms which are magnets for butterflies & bees.
-Central petals are spiky forming a crown.
-Moisture loving, spring or early summer flowering.
+‘Golden Queen’ is truly the queen of the buttercup family, having strongly erect stems requiring no staking, rising up to 32″ from out of the three-lobed serrated basal foliage, each stem topped by the largest brightest, 3-4″ deep golden-orange blossoms which are magnets for butterflies & bees.
+Central petals are forming a spiky crown.
+Moisture-loving, spring or early summer flowering.
 Fresh looking.

 It justly received the Award of Garden Merit from the Royal Horticultural Society.
 As with all globeflowers, it requires very moist conditions & is appropriate to the bog garden.
 It thrives in poorly drained clay soils, but will easily adapt to well-drained soil too.
 Bred from wildflowers that preferred marshy meadows, it will not tolerate outright dryness.
 It is clump-forming, long-lived and one of the earliest to bloom in the spring.
 A sterling addition to bouquets and flower arrangements.